 Once you identify the right spot for your garden, the next step in your journey to gardening is choosing what type of garden you want.

-Will it be a beautiful sea full of flowers, a gorgeous spread of herbs for the budding chef in you, or a nutritious vegetable garden to keep you fit and healthy?
+Will it be a beautiful sea full of flowers, a gorgeous spread of herbs, a kitchen garden for the budding chef in you, or a nutritious vegetable garden to keep you fit and healthy?
 No matter what you choose, take small steps to paint the picture of your perfect garden.

 3. Work on the soil